 Julie Wargo-Aikins PhD is an Associate Professor at the Merrill Palmer Skillman Institute and in the Department of Psychiatry and Behavioral Neuroscience at Wayne State University.
 Dr. Wargo Aikins has used the AAP in a variety of research contexts for the last 15 years, examining the contributions of attachment to parent-child relationships, the association of attachment representations with psychopathology at a variety of developmental stages and with varying populations (e.g. military personnel), and stability and change in attachment representations over time.
 In addition, Dr. Wargo Aikins has consulted on the application of the AAP in clinical settings.
 She is a member of the Society for Research in Child Development and the Society for Research in Adolescence.

-Malcolm West, Ph.D., is retired Professor of Psychiatry at the University of Calgary, Calgary Alberta.
+Malcolm West, Ph.D., the "father" of the AAP, died of cancer on September 20, 2020 at the age of 78.
+Mac was a retired Professor of Psychiatry at the University of Calgary, Calgary Alberta.
 He received his doctorate in clinical psychology from the University of Alberta in 1973.
 Dr. West’s numerous publications on adult attachment include Patterns of Relating: An Adult Attachment Perspective (with Adrienne Sheldon-Keller), an extension of developmental attachment theory to adults.
-In addition to the AAP, Dr. West has developed self-report assessments of attachment in adults (Reciprocal Attachment Questionnaire) and adolescents (Adolescent Attachment Questionnaire).
-He is on the International Advisory Board of Attachment and Human Development.
+In addition to the AAP, Dr. West developed self-report assessments of attachment in adults (Reciprocal Attachment Questionnaire) and adolescents (Adolescent Attachment Questionnaire).
+He was on the International Advisory Board of Attachment and Human Development.

 “The AAP core training changed the way I listen to my clients and

 understand their dilemmas of change.
 It also helped me understand

 myself better and identify my next steps in personal growth.